 In recent years, as Rodolfo Fischer’s opera and concert repertoire has expanded, so, too has the breadth and scope of his conducting assignments as a guest in Europe and elsewhere with such ensembles as the Copenhagen Philharmonic Orchestra, Auckland Philharmonia, Dortmunder Philharmoniker, Basler Sinfonieorchester, Orchestra Sinfonica de Bari, Luzern Sinfonieorchester, Orquesta Sinfonica Principado de Asturias and throughout the South American continent leading ensembles such as Orquestra Sinfonica Estatal de Sao Paulo, Orquestra Filarmonica de Minas Gerais , Orquestra Petrobras Sinfónica, Orquesta Filarmonica de Buenos Aires, Orquestra Sinfonica de Bogota.

 Maestro Fischer resides in Switzerland, where he teaches conducting at the Basler Musikakademie.
-Since 2016, he has divided his conducting and teaching activities between South America and Europe, including numerous conducting seminars in Basel, Malaga, Bogota and many cities in Chile
+Since 2020, he has named Music Director of the OCV Chamber Orchestra in Valdivia, Chile, dividing his time between the orchestra and teaching activities between South America and Europe, including numerous conducting seminars in Basel, Malaga, Bogota and many cities in Chile